Insignificance (film): Plot

 The following morning The Senator arrives at The Professor's room to find him gone, but The Actress naked and alone in The Professor's bed.
 He mistakes her for a call girl and threatens to use her to expose and embarrass The Professor, then punches her hard in the abdomen, causing her to collapse in pain.
 The Professor returns while The Senator is collecting all of the hundreds of pages of The Professor's work to take away with him.
 The Professor grabs the papers and throws them out of the windows, while The Actress writhes in agony on the bed.
 The Senator leaves, defeated in his purpose.
 The Ballplayer returns and talks about his fame in the baseball world, and confides in him about his marital problems while The Actress is in the bathroom, possibly suffering a miscarriage.
 She finally announces to him that their marriage is over, and he leaves.

 The Actress becomes impatient with The Professor, sensing that he is hiding something.
 He is sitting on the bed with his watch, which has stopped at 8:15, in one hand, and the alarm clock in the other as the hour approaches 8:15 (the time that "Little Boy" was dropped on Hiroshima).
 He confesses his terrible feelings of guilt about the event, and she reassures him.
 Right at 8:15 a.m. as she is leaving, he has a vision of the destruction of the room, Hiroshima, and the world.
 The Actress's skirt swirls in flames as she burns in his vision.
-Then the film reverses and the world is restored to order as she smiles and leaves.
+Suddenly The Professor's vision stops and reverses itself, and the world is restored to order.
+The Actress smiles at The Professor, who smiles back as she waves and leaves.